PicholasNaridon/String-Parser/readme.md

 - Multiple values can have children
 - Children can have children
 - Alpha sorting puts child elements immediately after parent
+- Allow user to choose to sort or not sort

 ## Thought process